UPDATE: This story has been updated to reflect that Dr. Kaser has moved to our RMA Northern California location.

-He hasn’t looked back since – especially because he’s been so busy with the opening of Marlton’s brand new fertility center, complete with a world-class embryology lab.
+He hasn’t looked back since – especially because he’s been so busy with joining the budding new RMA Northern California practice in San Francisco and Palo Alto.
+They are one of the newer fertility centers in the area, complete with a world-class embryology lab.

-After completing his OB/GYN residency and subsequent fellowship in infertility at Harvard Medical School, Dr. Kaser joined RMANJ to help open the old Marlton office – previously located at the Elmwood Business Park – with his partner, Dr. Jason Franasiak.
+After completing his OB/GYN residency and a subsequent fellowship in infertility at Harvard Medical School, Dr. Kaser joined RMANJ to help open a new office in New Jersey before moving out to California to join Dr. Jonathan Kort and Dr. Scott Morin.

 Since then, he’s been taking care of all types of patients: those interested in fertility preservation, patients struggling with infertility in need of Intrauterine Insemination (IUI) or In Vitro Fertilization (IVF), and single and LGBTQ patients exploring their path to parenthood.

-“I help the 3P team screen potential donors and carriers in accordance with federal guidelines, manage patients currently in cycle, and oversee program development, policy, and implementation,” Dr. Kaser said.
-“Third party, or collaborative reproduction, is the fastest growing type of treatment among fertility patients, so it’s an exciting time to be involved.”
+“I help the third party team screen potential donors and carriers in accordance with federal guidelines, manage patients currently in a treatment cycle, and oversee program development, policy, and implementation,” Dr. Kaser said.
+“Third-party, or collaborative reproduction, is the fastest-growing type of treatment among fertility patients, so it’s an exciting time to be involved.”

-At RMANJ, more than ten percent of IVF cycles involve a third party – those figures are representative of national trends and are increasing.
+At RMA Northern California, more than ten percent of IVF cycles involve a third party – those figures are representative of national trends and are increasing.
 According to the Centers for